carved4/go-direct-syscall/README.md

-# Windows Direct Syscall Library for Go
+# Windows Native Syscall Library for Go

-> **TL;DR:** This Go library provides true direct syscalls on Windows (via custom NASM stubs), along with safe typed wrappers for shellcode injection, memory operations and AMSI/ETW bypass.
+> **TL;DR:** This Go library provides both direct and indirect syscalls on Windows (via custom NASM stubs), along with safe typed wrappers for shellcode injection, memory operations and AMSI/ETW bypass.
 > No `LoadLibrary`, no `GetProcAddress` and no AV-triggering WinAPI calls.
 > *(Unless you explicitly use the `DirectCall` feature to invoke higher-level APIs like `CreateThread`, which still pass through `ntdll` and call `NtCreateThreadEx` internally.)*

 ## What This Is Not

-- Not a general-purpose Windows API wrapper for Go
 - Not compatible with `golang.org/x/sys/windows` or Go's native `syscall` package
 - Not a cross-architecture solution.. this library currently supports only 64-bit Windows targets
 - Not a PE or DLL reflective loader, this library focuses on shellcode injection and direct NT syscall execution